Fagrell/cleanqt.io-posts/21-aug-2018/post.md

 In a similar analogy, properties can be thought of as member variables and methods in a specific target.
 These can either be used internally when the project is built, or exposed to, and inherited by, other projects when they  link to the target.
 Examples of properties are the target's source code, the required compiler options as well as the libraries that the target needs to link to.

-In modern CMake a project will be defined by one or more targets which building blocks consist of the properties.
+In modern CMake a project will consist of one or more targets which are individually defined by properties.
--> a bit clumsy, not sure what you mean

 ### Property scope